LuoGroup2023/PanTax/README.md

 + [TODO](#todo)
 + [Citation](#citation)

+---

 > [!IMPORTANT]
 > **Pantax v2.0.0 dev is released in the rust_dev branch.**
 >
 > The species and strain profiling module, the conversion of a single strain into a GFA module, the graph node and path information serialization and compression module, and the long read GAF filtering module are all rewritten using Rust.
-They are all integrated into the subcommand of pantaxr.
+They are all integrated into the subcommand of `pantaxr`.
 It runs more than 25x faster in profiling.

 ## Overview